collective/Collective/source/about.rst

 back was speculations "Git is too hard to learn." and some more speculations "Github can not fit into the collective way of working together.".
 And I don't blame them ... really I don't.
 So I'm on a missing to collect some facts.
-Facts about wheather we could use service like github in spirit of collective and improve our way of working together.
-This reasies a number of different questions, from administration point of view, to documentation point of view ... since this is impossible to predict and to explore in advance we need to take this steps slowly and have some "experimental group" doing this for us.
+Facts about whether we could use service like github in spirit of collective and improve our way of working together.
+This raises a number of different questions, from administration point of view, to documentation point of view ... since this is impossible to predict and to explore in advance we need to take this steps slowly and have some "experimental group" doing this for us.